 First, let’s consider some of the benefits of underfloor heating.
 Not having to use radiators means freeing up valuable wall space for furniture placement and the heat radiates from all over the floor.
 As heat rises, the entire room gets warm rather than just the area in front of a standing heating system.
 And of course, there’s no worry of cold feet on bare floors!

-It can also be costly to install, especially if you want to install it under existing flooring.
-If you are creating new floors from scratch in a new build, an extension or if you are going to be replacing the flooring in a space, then underfloor heating may be a great choice.
-Having to rip up existing flooring, however, may be more work than you are willing to do so you need to weigh this up when making your decision.
+It’s also worth remembering that UFH can be costly to install, especially if you want to install it under existing flooring.
+If you are creating new floors from scratch in a new build, an extension, or if you are going to be replacing the flooring in a space, then underfloor heating may be a great choice.
+Having to rip up existing flooring, however, may be more work than you are willing to do so you need to weigh this up when deciding whether UFH is for you.

 Hot Water or Wet Systems

-These systems work along with your central heating system and warm water is pushed through a system of small pipes on a subfloor to heat up a room.
+These systems work in conjunction with your central heating system and warm water is pushed through a system of small pipes on a subfloor to heat up a room.
 The pipes are continuous which means there is less chance of leakage through the joins and your surface flooring is laid above them.
-Because the central heating system doesn’t have to heat the water to as high a temperature as a radiator would, you’ll have lower water heating costs.
+Because the central heating system doesn’t have to heat the water to as high a temperature as a radiator would, you’ll also enjoy lower heating costs.

 Electric Underfloor Heating